 What we know and how we know about "the environment" is influenced by cultural, political, historical and social contexts.
 Why are some knowledges about the environment perceived to be more accurate, objective and true than others?
 How might our collective understandings of environmental change shift if multiple forms of knowledge--"western" scientific, indigenous, etc.--were mobilized in the production, dissemination and application of environmental knowledge?
 These questions are both academic and policy-oriented and sit at the interface of political ecology and science studies scholarship on nature/society and conservation and development practice: environmental management contestations and outcomes are shaped by what counts as valid knowledge.
 In this seminar we will examine how attention to the politics of knowledge potentially shifts the current formations of environmental studies and policy–in theory and practice--towards more integrated and democratized engagements with social and environmental change.
 This course is anchored in the field of political ecology, which is a sub-field of geography that is concerned with the complex power dynamics of knowing and making claims on "the environment."
 Our readings and discussions will examine critical perspectives on nature/society boundaries; the role of "western" scientific knowledge in the politics of conservation and development; and meaningful ways to integrate "western" scientific and indigenous environmental knowledges in environmental studies.

 Requisite: ENST 120; recommended requisite: ENST 250.
 Limited to 35 students.
-Spring semester.
-Pick Visiting Professor Stewart.2013-14: Offered in Spring 2014
+Omitted 2016-17.2016-17: Not offered